cvdebeer/MS2-Hallowed-Hunt/README.md

 #### Fonts

 The fonts selected initially for the game were **Creepster, Griffy** and **Henny Penny** as they are popular Halloween fonts.
 On the final deployment I selected to only use the Creepster font as it was the closest I felt to my theme and also the most legible to read for the User.
+The Griffy font was used as a one off with the Konami clue that appears every time you start a new game.

 #### Styling